iobear/rpi-car/one-script-car/README.md

 ####DC controller

-I found a L298N DC controller on dx.com, for around 6 usd, you can find one here:
+I found a L298N DC controller on dx.com, for around 6 usd, you can find one
 <a href="http://dx.com/p/l298n-stepper-motor-driver-controller-board-for-arduino-120542">here</a>
 <br /> I think any L298N controller board will work, there is lots of them out there.